 Every now and then I stumble across an episode of “Hoarders: Buried Alive,” and I’m glued—and terrified.
 Each episode features someone with “hoarding disorder” living in a garbage dump stored inside a house.
 It’s simultaneously revolting and fascinating, especially because you and I don’t live that way.
 But could we?
 Hoarders don’t want to be hoarders any more than you or I want to gain 25 pounds.

 I mentioned several blogs ago that my Dad was a hoarder.
 So was my Mom.
-I know this because it took two and a half years of weekends and vacation time to clean out their house.
+I know this because it took nearly three years of weekends and vacation time to clean out their house.
 Now, it was nowhere near the proportions you see on Hoarders; we were able to walk through rooms, mostly, and there were no floor to ceiling mounds of empty cans, used paper plates and take out containers.
 But there were lots of piles.

-One day, I was working on a pile as tall, wide and long as the couch it lay in front of.
-I had a bag for garbage, a bag for shredding, a box for train magazines and a box for trains.
+One day, I was working on a pile as tall, wide and long as the couch behind it.
+I had a bag for garbage, a bag for shredding, a crate for train magazines and a box for trains.
 Gloved and masked, I set to work, proceeding slowly and carefully, which paid off when I found the title to Dad’s car in between two Model Railroader magazines.
 Two hours later I could see the rust colored rug, circa 1977, peeking through the debris.
 And then, the surprise:

 When I asked Dad about it, he said, “Oh yeah.
-Your Mother bought that book for me.”
-I conquered it by burying it,” he joked.
+Your Mother bought that book for me.
+I buried it,” he joked.
 I suppose my Mom’s death 15 years earlier, combined with living alone and not having the ability to manage a 5 bedroom house were significant factors.
-Dad was a collector.
-He enjoyed the thrill of the bargain at least, if not more, than owning the item.
+Dad was a collector; he enjoyed the thrill of the bargain at least, if not more, than owning the item.

 I’m not a collector, but I have saved and stored lots of things I no longer need.
 “I might need/read/wear/use that” is the slippery slope at the bottom of which is me on an episode of Hoarders, engaged in a tug of war over the rotting carcass of a dead chicken.
 Books that I’ve read that I may want to read again sit on shelves, untouched.
 Clothes that I never wear are hung in my closet or tossed in drawers, taking up the space I need to store the things I actually use.
 The basement shelf used to store paint cans is so packed that it might collapse under its own weight, falling on top of the lot of lamps I will never use.
 My Mom saved a dress she’d made for me to wear as a flower girl years’ ago.
 Now I’m saving it.
 For what?
 Where is the line between “storing” and “hoarding”?